The Legal Line between Porn and Prostitution

 Does this make sense?
 Consider again the significance of the sexual act: legal

-in a variety of ways.
-Though two people may very much want to have sex with each
+law in a variety of ways.
+Though two people may very much want to have sex

-other in private, the law can intervene to say that they cannot, just because
+with each other in private, the law can intervene to say that they cannot,

-one of them seeks money and the other gratification, for example.
-If, however,
+just because one of them seeks money and the other gratification, for example.

-regulation.
-That is in fact the law, but Jenny Paulino can hardly be faulted for
+from legal regulation.
+That is in fact the law, but Jenny Paulino can hardly

-support porn movies not being subject to prostitution related charges such as
+to support porn movies not being subject to prostitution related charges such

-pandering against the producer.
-But it rests only on the fine line, that it was
+as pandering against the producer.
+But it rests only on the fine line, that

 although the case is helpful even if not setting a precedent in other states.